-SCLP-2120 Science Into Art
+SCLP-2120 Science Into Art 3 credits Studio

-This studio course will look at work of artists who use questions, materials and processes in the realm of scientific enquiry to make art.
+This studio course will look at work of artists who use questions, materials and processes in the realm of scientific inquiry to make art.
 Current issues such as health care, environmental issues, along with the tradition of art and science as partners will appear as studio exercises and projects.

-SCLP-2121 Soft Sculpture
+SCLP-2121 Soft Sculpture 3 credits Studio